-CSUF Internal Audit Services assists campus management by conducting independent and objective operational and compliance audits, internal control reviews, and investigations of fiscal improprieties/improper governmental activities, to add value and improve operations.
+CSUF Internal Audit Services assists campus management by conducting independent and objective operational and compliance audits, advisory reviews, and internal control assessments, to add value and improve operations.

 CSUF Internal Audit Services is also the campus liaison for audits, reviews, and investigation conducted by the Chancellor’s Office Audit and Advisory Service (OAAS) department as well as external agencies such as the California State Auditor.